tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Pilot Light - Fairly Cheap and Faster
 - Warm Standby - costly but quick to recover
 - Multi-Site Active/Active - Most expensive but fastest but no recovery time

+#### Disaster Recovery Storage

+##### Instance Store

+- Instance store volumes are attached to the host that is running the instance
+- This instance runs inside an AZ
+- Failure of the host or AZ will result in the loss of the instance store volume